smallbasic/smallbasic.github.io/_build/pages/vade_syntax.markdown

 **Line comments** can be introduced in three ways:

--   With the keyword ,
+-   With the keyword,

--   With the apostrophe character ,
+-   With the apostrophe character,

--   With a hash sign .
+-   With a hash sign.

 Everything on the current line following the comment introduction will be ignored in program execution.